 Purpose

-The purpose of this family of standards is to define an election process that can be verified against defined standards to assure the integrity of the process and the outcome.Note on Use of Standards Document: Most of the topics are described as lists.
+The purpose of this family of standards is to define an election process that can be verified against defined standards to assure the integrity of the process and the outcome.

+Democracy is dependent of counting votes with integrity.
+Secure election systems provide a basic tenant of democracy.
+All aspects of the election process, from voter registration, to presentation of ballots, to voter selection protection against spoiling a ballot, to letting voters change their minds, and to counting votes by machine, are fundamental to the conduct of democracy.

+A robust infrastructure to protect the process needs to be in place.
+State regulation and independent certifications are core to the process.
+Computer security is an essential part of the smart phone ballot transmission process.
+Ballots are transmitted from the registration check in server to the voter for marking.

+Systems as certified support voters casting a ballot marked on a cell phone.
+There is a system in place that makes fraud detectable and permits poll workers from opposing parties to monitor procedures at all times, this set of standards portends ot extend that system to smart phone voting.

+Note on Use of Standards Document: Most of the topics are described as lists.
 These lists are meant to serve as checklists for a certification.
 A product either meets the criteria shown on the list or does not.
 The technician running the certification issues a pass or fail based on the quality of the offering as determined by its ability to meet the requirements presented in this standards document.

 No product can meet all the requirements, this is a given, it is too early in the market cycle to have mature products offered to the market, but our requirements document is meant to be stringent enough to provide a guide towards progress.